ChangLabSNU/VaxPress/docs/source/algorithmic_details.rst

 .. index:: Genetic Algorithm

-VaxPress uses genetic algorithm to produce optimized mRNA cds sequence, while fitness evaluation metrics are defined as scoring functions.
+VaxPress uses genetic algorithm to produce optimized mRNA CDS sequence, while fitness evaluation metrics are defined as scoring functions.
 Current scoring functions consider both the features involved in the production and distribution process, as well as